-Sadly, the bulk of political speech flooding our airwaves today is obsessed with boasting about their accomplishments and smearing their opponents.
-Candidates who were born on third base boast of hitting a homerun, and take full credit for their “superior success.”
+Sadly, the bulk of political speech flooding our airwaves today is obsessed with boasting about accomplishments and smearing opponents.
+Candidates who were born on third base boast of hitting a triple, and take full credit for their “superior success.”
 Candidates who have benefitted from the compassionate policies that existed for their ancestors’ immigration, proudly proclaim their intentions to export children who know no other home than the USA.
 I am saddened by this prevailing attitude that says: “I got mine so you are just out of luck.”
 Many good people act as if the privileges they enjoy are solely the result of their hard work.
-Furthermore, they often assume that most poor people are in that condition because they are lazy or unintelligent.
+Furthermore, they often assume that poor people are so because they are lazy or unintelligent.
 “Just work harder” is often the only encouragement given by those with privilege.

 One plausible reason for this condition is that well-intentioned people fail to recognize their privileges.
 Recognizing our privileges requires self-awareness, humility, and a willingness to admit that much of what we have accomplished, or that with which we have been blessed, is not entirely of our own doing.
 While I do not claim to have mastered this process, I have tried very hard to be grateful for the blessings I have enjoyed and acknowledge that they are largely a product of opportunities or privilege of which I had little or no control.
 I understand that this attitude is not preferred as a political strategy and might make it difficult to win a political contest.
 Nonetheless, I am sure that it has made me more grateful and hopefully more useful.